olik30/k30-physics-mcq-trainer/INTERNAL-NOTES.md

 - `scripts/build_question_index.py --force` turns that JSONL into a handy `data/index/questions.db` file so we can look up any question, part, or linked image quickly.
 It is just a lightweight SQLite file, no special software needed.
 - Row counts (questions 1004 / parts 1126 / assets 3194) checked out, so the database matches the JSON and is ready for the next day.
 If those numbers ever drift, rebuild with `--force` and re-run the quick row-count command.
 - what we basically did: we now have the raw questions, mark schemes, and linked images living in one tidy source (`questions.jsonl`) plus a searchable version in SQLite, so Day 7 can focus on curating MCQs instead of parsing paperwork.

+Day 7 recap:
+- Checked `questions.jsonl` so I know which parts already have answers and which are diagram-heavy or missing mark schemes.
+- Locked down the MCQ template (stem, four options, correct index, hint, explanation, AO, topic, difficulty, provenance) so every seed item looks the same.
+- Wrote `scripts/make_seed_data.py` to pull 500 draft MCQs with auto-filled distractors, AO/topic guesses, and flag tags when something looks off.
+- Added `scripts/review_seed.py`, a quick CLI that lets us approve/reject drafts and logs the decision in `data/review/seed_notes.jsonl`.
+- Auto-approved a clean set of 120 items and saved them in `data/parsed/seed_train.jsonl` with `status=approved`, ready for Day 8 to build on.
+- what we basically did: Day 7 stitched the parsed content into living MCQ seeds—500 drafts plus 120 signed-off items—so the upcoming automation can start refining instead of rebuilding from scratch.
+- seed_train vs seed_notes: seed_drafts.jsonl holds every auto-generated draft (good and bad) along with flags so reviewers know what still needs work. seed_train.jsonl is the filtered subset that passed review—only those 120 approved MCQs we’ll actually train or ship with.
+- basically, we run "python scripts/review_seed.py --drafts data/parsed/seed_drafts.jsonl --notes data/review/seed_notes.jsonl" to launch manual review of the drafts, if we accept them, it'll go to the seed_train.jsonl
+- then we can check how many we approved using "python -c "import json,collections; entries=[json.loads(l) for l in open('data/review/seed_notes.jsonl', encoding='utf-8') if l.strip()]; print(collections.Counter(e['status'] for e in entries))", there's already 120 pre-approved.
+These are MCQS SEED CANDIDATES, not actual ready MCQs, it's like a starter park the model will try to learn from